 exmoor: Lorna Doone Country

 Exmoor National Park covers parts of both Devon and Somerset, but I’m thinking you’ll forgive me for sending you here.
-There’s plenty of evidence of prehistoric occupation, and maybe of more recent occupation by the Beast of Exmoor.
+There’s evidence of prehistoric occupation, and maybe of more recent occupation by the Beast of Exmoor.

 Exmoor: Wild and beautiful